Knight and Day: Marketing

 FOX attempted to increase word of mouth advertising for the film by showing a sneak preview on June 19, 2010; the Los Angeles Times reported the same day that pre-release surveys determined that the film was likely to become a commercial flop.
 Projections indicated that the film would only make $20 million at the box office; much less than the film production cost of $125 million.
 FOX production President Emma Watts said of the film's commercial prospects, "We aren't exactly where we hoped we would be."
 The Los Angeles Times noted that "...
 Cruise and Diaz are not as popular with younger moviegoers, who often drive big opening weekends in the summer. ...
 Among teenage and college-age males, the movie is barely registering, according to people who have seen the survey results."
-New York Magazine reported the film was "tracking miserably" prior to its first week.
+New York Magazine reported the film was "tracking miserably" before its first week.
 New York Magazine reported that "one of the film's biggest handicaps: its star, Tom Cruise".
 A FOX official commented to New York Magazine regarding the film's pre-release polling data, "at those numbers, we can't open the movie right now.
 Hopefully, they'll change in the next few days."

 Upon hearing that tracking data on June 22, 2010, showed the film was not likely to produce revenue over $30 million in its first five days on screen, a FOX executive told TheWrap he was "confounded", and commented, "Tracking says one thing, but our sneak previews this weekend said something totally different. ... but if you look at the empirical data, we're nowhere."
-New York Magazine reported that the day prior to the film's release, a long scene from Knight and Day was made available on iTunes, in an attempt to improve the lackluster 28–31% "definite interest" level of the movie.
+New York Magazine reported that the day before the film's release, a long scene from Knight and Day was made available on iTunes in an attempt to improve the lackluster 28–31% "definite interest" level of the movie.
 After results were reported from the film's initial debut, FOX distribution executive Bruce Snyder commented to The Hollywood Reporter, "It's an adult movie opening on a Wednesday, but we opened it there and snuck it on Saturday because we believe the word-of-mouth will be good, so we're set for a pretty good opening weekend.
 Remember, it's an original, adult movie, which we expect will run for quite a while."